 Branched chain amino acids (BCAAs) have become one of the most popular supplements in the fitness industry.
 Both as a standalone product and ingredient in protein supplements, pre-workouts, and recovery drinks, BCAAs are everywhere.
 At approximately $18 per pound, its high price SHOULD deliver great results, right?
 Read More

-There are 29 studies in the database on branched chain amino acids; the confidence rating is 54.
+There are 29 studies in the database on branched chain amino acids; the research rating is 54.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for branched chain amino acids as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for branched chain amino acids as a whole; there are also individual ratings for the claims below.

 Products Containing Branched Chain Amino Acids

 |Rapid Recovery||Amount not listed.|

 |Full list of all 117 products containing Branched Chain Amino Acids.|